Which natural resources are extracted in Germany?

 Extraction

-Almost 99% of German natural gas was extracted in Lower Saxony in 2022.
+Almost 98 % of German natural gas was extracted in Lower Saxony in 2023.
 Other Federal States (Saxony-Anhalt, Thuringia and Bavaria) contributed only marginally to the total production.
-Natural gas was extracted from 280 production wells on 66 gas fields.
+Natural gas was extracted from 267 production wells on 64 gas fields.
 Like crude oil, natural gas can be found in underground deposits.
-Similar to the exploration of crude oil, the exploration of natural gas takes place primarily through seismic surveys and exploration drilling.
-Natural gas is extracted through a riser pipe inserted into a borehole that is stabilised with cement and steel.
+Similar to the exploration of crude oil, the exploration of natural gas takes place primarily through seismic surveys and exploration drilling.11 Natural gas is extracted through a riser pipe inserted into a borehole that is stabilised with cement and steel.

 In addition to the development of conventional deposits, non-conventional natural gas deposits could be developed, too.
 Non-conventional deposits include natural gas deposits in shale, clay, marl and coal seam rock, that can be developed using “hydraulic fracturing” or “fracking” for short.
 Fracking involves injecting a suspension (water, proppants and additives) and the resulting increase in pressure to create small cracks in the rock containing the natural gas in a controlled manner.
 This process releases the gas so that it can be brought to the surface through the drilling pipes.

 Fracking in Germany has been used for many decades in the development of conventional deposits, especially in dense sandstones (mostly at greater depths) and has been tried and tested for many years.
-However, the use of fracking for the commercial development of shale, clay, marl and coal seam rock (i.e. non-conventional deposits), on the other hand, is generally not permitted in Germany until further notice.
+The authorisation is the responsibility of the federal states and is only granted if environmental risks can be excluded.
+However, the use of fracking for the commercial development of shale, clay, marl and coal seam rock (i.e. non-conventional deposits), on the other hand, is generally not permitted in Germany until further notice due to environmental concerns and the threat to groundwater.
 This excludes up to four test drillings.
-However, there must be scientific monitoring.11, 12 The German Bundestag has not yet made use of the opportunity to review the ban on fracking on the basis of the report submitted by the Expert Commission on Fracking in 2021.13 The topic of fracking continues to be discussed controversially in Germany.
+However, there must be scientific monitoring.12,13 The German Bundestag has not yet made use of the opportunity to review the ban on fracking on the basis of the report submitted by the Expert Commission on fracking in 2021.14 The topic of fracking continues to be discussed controversially in Germany.

 Uses